webpack/webpack.js.org/content/get-started/index.md

 document.body.appendChild(component());
 ```

-To run this piece of code, one usually has the below html
+To run this piece of code, one usually has the below HTML

 __index.html__